 Lawyers enjoy the unique privilege of providing pro bono legal counsel to ensure that people and communities without the means to pay for legal counsel have access to justice.
 Leading global law firms understand that giving back provides great reward.
 By providing pro bono legal services to people and organizations in need, McMillan’s lawyers continue to change lives while engaged in professionally and personally fulfilling work.

 McMillan’s history of providing pro bono legal services to people, organizations and communities in need is a rich one.
 Newton Rowell, who founded our firm in 1903, was counsel to the five female plaintiffs in the famous “Persons” case in 1929.
-In that case, the British Privy Council, then the highest level of appeal in Canada, determined that women were “persons” within the meaning of the British North America Act and, therefore, eligible for appointment to the Senate.
+In that case, the British Privy Council, then the highest level of appellate court in Canada, determined that women were “persons” within the meaning of the British North America Act and, therefore, eligible for appointment to the Senate.
 More recently, we represented the plaintiff in the landmark Supreme Court of Canada’s decision in M. v.
 H. This equality rights case, which was supported by the firm on a pro bono basis, recognized spousal support rights and obligations for same sex couples for the first time.

-If you represent a charity or other not for profit organization in need of legal representation that cannot be afforded, please tell us your story by reaching out to one of our pro bono lawyers below.
+We are also contacted directly and receive referrals from clients who believe we can help.
+If you represent a charity or other not for profit organization in need of legal representation but without the means to afford counsel, please tell us your story by reaching out using the button below.

 Get updates delivered right to your inbox.
 You can unsubscribe at any time.